Car Jacking Information

 - Keep your car properly maintained to avoid breakdowns.

-- Carry a cellular phone or ham radio for emergency communications.
+- Carry a cellular phone for emergency communications.

 - Keep your car locked at all times.
 Don't leave windows rolled down far enough for people to reach inside.